Get inspired! Scroll down to view selected works by past MCBA/Jerome Book Arts Fellows.

 The book arts are a dynamic discipline within the larger landscape of contemporary art.
 At Minnesota Center for Book Arts, the definition of book arts is broad and inclusive.
 Though book arts often require binding, printing and/or papermaking to come to fruition, contemporary book artists use these traditional practices and others in surprising and exciting new ways.
 The creative evolution of book arts is limitless.

-Since 1985, the Jerome Foundation has helped artists push the boundaries of contemporary book arts by supporting the creation of new work.
-Book arts projects funded by the eleven previous series range from exquisitely crafted fine press volumes and sculptural books to documented performances and one-of-a-kind installations that “break the bindings” and redefine conventional notions of book form and content.
+Since 1985 the Jerome Foundation has helped emerging artists push the boundaries of contemporary book arts by supporting the creation of new book works.
+Under the previous twelve series of fellowships and five series of mentorships, Minnesota artists of diverse disciplines — including printers, papermakers, binders, painters, sculptors, poets, photographers, choreographers, filmmakers, and many others — have created projects ranging from exquisitely crafted fine press volumes to documented performances to one-of-a-kind installations that “break the bindings” and redefine conventional notions of book form and content.

 Awards and Eligibility

-Fellowship recipients will receive project funding, studio and equipment use, artistic support from MCBA staff and artists, as well as a one-year MCBA membership.
-Recipients have one year to complete the proposed work, which will be exhibited at MCBA in the fall of 2014.
+Fellowship recipients must possess the knowledge and skills necessary to complete their proposed projects.
+Recipients have one year to complete the proposed work, which will then be exhibited at MCBA.
 Recipients will also give public presentations relating to their work.

 Applications must be submitted by an emerging artist or team thereof.
 An “emerging” artist is generally defined as an artist who shows significant potential, yet has not achieved a commensurate amount of professional recognition regardless of age or recognition in other fields.
 MCBA and the Jerome Foundation reserve the right to review and determine any applicant’s status as emerging or established.

 Minnesota residency must be maintained during the entire program.
-In addition, applicants must have continuously resided in Minnesota for the last 12 months or longer.
+In addition, applicants must have continuously resided in Minnesota for the preceding 12 months or longer.

 You are NOT eligible to apply for this fellowship if you are: